Cow Palace, Daly City

-He first performed in Irish bands that played covers of current hits, but soon wanted to play in his own style, which was grounded in the blues.
-In 1966 he formed Taste, a trio that started out performing in Belfast, Northern Ireland, and Hamburg, Germany.
-Within a few years (and after a change in the first lineup), Taste moved to London.
+He first performed in Irish bands, playing covers of current hits, but soon wanted to play in his own style, which was deeply grounded in the blues.
+In 1966, Rory Gallagher formed Taste, a trio that started out performing in Belfast, Northern Ireland, and Hamburg, Germany.
+Within a few years (after a change in the first lineup), Taste moved to London.
 After releasing two albums on Polydor Records, Taste (1969) and On the Boards (1970), and appearing at venues throughout the United Kingdom, they had gained a wide and ardent following.

 In 1970, Taste ended when Rory Gallagher chose to continue as a performer under his own name.
 His first album after leaving Taste, Rory Gallagher, was released on Polydor Records in 1971.
 It featured Gerry McAvoy, a bassist who would continue to play with him for the next twenty years.
-After Rory Gallagher, his next album was Deuce, also released in 1971, and then Blueprint (which included "Walk on Hot Coals," one of his main showpieces on stage) and Tattoo, both released in 1973.
+After Rory Gallagher, his next album was Deuce, also released in 1971, and then Blueprint (which included "Walk on Hot Coals," a compelling song that served as a vigorous showpiece during his performances) and Tattoo, both released in 1973.

 Rory Gallagher had recently released Blueprint and Tattoo, excellent albums.
 I was thrilled to see him perform songs from those albums, but also from his first two solo LPs.
 A favorite of mine was "In Your Town" from Deuce.
 I remember him pointing his guitar at the audience and the drummer hitting rim shots to give the effect of his guitar firing bullets at us.
 I remember his blistering slide guitar solos that helped me forget how crammed in I was on the floor of the Cow Palace.
 (I used to refer to Bill Graham as "Bill Cram.")